 They determine how OrgVue interprets the property in question (ie. whether it should be evaluated or not)

 * As OrgVue’s default (in Auto mode), every time the data are loaded it scans all the values for every property until it encounters an expression.
 It might be that OrgVue scans 50,000 nodes in a dataset to find only the last node has an expression for that property value.
 This increases the time it takes OrgVue to load or re-process a dataset.
-As a result of OrgVue having to scan a large number of cells, slow loading especially affects large datasets.
+As a result of OrgVue having to scan a large number of cells, slow loading may result, especially affecting large datasets.

 They determine under what circumstances the value of that property is recalculated for a given node, and how